yeasy/learning_pickleball/10_footwork_en.md

 Footwork exercises mainly include two parts, one is waist and leg strength exercises, and the other is footwork exercises.

-* Push-up exercises: Start with static push-ups, gradually increase the time, and should last more than 5 minutes.
-You can do more than 20 push-ups in a row.
+* Support exercise: Planks should last at least 5 minutes.
+Do more than 20 push-ups in a row.
-* Horse stance exercise: squat against the wall and gradually increase the time, which should last more than 10 minutes.
+* Squat exercise: squat against the wall and gradually increase the time, which should last more than 10 minutes.
 The squat should last for more than 3 minutes;
-* Squat jump training: 50 squat jump training, 3 sets per day;
+* Burpee jump training: 50 jumps training, 3 sets per day;
 * Running practice: jog in the front, back, left and right directions, experience how to move quickly in different directions, and pay attention to relax your body.
 1 minute in each direction;
-* Meter running practice: Run 6 points on the field in sequence according to the meter, 20 runs per group, 3 groups per day.
+* 6 points running practice: Run 6 points on the field in sequence according to the meter, 20 runs per group, 3 groups per day.